Canberra Croatia FC: NPL era

 Canberra FC was a founding member of the NPL ACT in 2013 following Football Federation Australia’s national re-structure of soccer leagues in Australia.
 Canberra FC finished its first NPL season as league premiers, seven points ahead of second placed Belconnen United.
 Deakin won the major semi-final against the same opposition 4–0 before succumbing 0–2 in extra time to Canberra Olympic at McKellar Park in the grand final.

 During the first four seasons of the NPL, Canberra FC won two league titles in 2013 and 2015 and lost four grand finals in a row between 2013 and 2016.

 23 March 2017, it was reported that Canberra FC had joined the recently formed Australian Association of Football Clubs.
 This Association was set-up to represent National Premier League clubs interests at local, state and national levels.

 In 2018, Canberra FC won the ACT treble by claiming the League premiership, finals championship and the Federation Cup titles.
 The head coach, Paul Macor, stood down from his position after just one season, being replaced by Luka Udjur as head coach for the 2019 season.

+In 2022 Canberra Croatia won the ACT NPL League title.